Look around you right now, I guarantee you can see at least one brand mark somewhere.

 As a brand that focuses on a marriage of cutting-edge technology and stylish design, Apple intentionally uses a lot of comparative adjectives like ‘faster’ and ‘thinner’ along with a lot of aesthetic-based adjectives like ‘beautiful’ and ‘gorgeous’ to communicate this brand focus.

 Another brand that uses language effectively and as a part of their brand is Disney.
-When put together words like ‘magical’, ‘kingdom’, ‘fantasy’, ‘dreams’, conjure up images for many of Disney and for good reason – they use these consistently and constantly.
+When putting together words like ‘magical’, ‘kingdom’, ‘fantasy’, ‘dreams’, it conjures up images of Disney—and for good reason.
+They use these words consistently and constantly.
 Below is a list of words used by Apple and Disney respectively.

 This thorough maintenance of theatrics and cheerfulness through a specific branding of language has been enforced so consistently to maintain the magical brand of Disney.